What? me on an expert panel

 Scenarios offer a great starting point to create user journeys that map out specific user goals.

-From there you use necessary design patterns to assist your users in completing their intentions.
+From there, you use necessary design patterns to assist your users in completing their intentions.

-Also, delivering a consistent experience across devices.
+It is also, delivers a consistent experience across devices.

 Success had a foundation in data as opposed to instinct.